osagie8/configure-ad/README.md

 ![alt text](/MyScreenshots/SCR-20241117-dnxl.png)

+- Navigate to the "+" at the Top.

 ![alt text](/MyScreenshots/SCR-20241117-dobq.png)

+- Select Add PC.

 ![alt text](/MyScreenshots/SCR-20241117-dofw.png)

-- Copy the public IP address of the WindowsVM to the clipboard
+- Copy the public IP address of the WindowsVM to the clipboard.

 ![alt text](/MyScreenshots/SCR-20241117-dnrc.png)